 Michal is a theoretical biophysicist based in Prague, Czech Republic.
 His expertise ranges from high-level quantum chemistry to large-scale simulations of biomolecules.
 Currently his group studies protein synthesis on ribosomes, while keeping some older topics about small molecules still alive.

 Michal shares his flat with four beloved ladies – one wife and three daughters.
 He's enthusiastic about science but somewhat tends to downshifting.
-Every summer, he spents two wonderful weeks co-organizing Běstvina summer school for gifted teenagers.
+Every summer, he spends two wonderful weeks co-organizing Běstvina summer school for gifted teenagers.
 Michal likes traveling by train and dislike tomatoes.

 - assistant professor at the University of Chemistry and Technology, Prague, Czech Republic